-Enjoy a satisfying meal at Orchid Thai, The Shack, Biba, Shoki Ramen House, or Mother.
+Enjoy a satisfying meal at Orchid Thai, The Shack, Biba, or Shoki Ramen House.
 Fox & Goose Public House is a Sactown institution known for a great weekend brunch and one of the best vegetarian burgers in the city.
 There’s no shortage of taco spots in Sacramento, but Chando’s Tacos has rightfully earned a reputation as one of the best in town.
 Need something sweet?
 Look no further than Gunther’s Ice Cream or Pushkin’s Bakery, a gluten-free, dairy-free bakery famous for their zucchini bread.

 Dive Bar is one of Sacramento’s most unique watering holes—literally.
 There is a giant fish tank above the bar where you can see mermaids swim!